vigneshpa/chit/README.md

 Disable syncronise in connection options to prevent any dataloss in production updates.

 ### Building the Express App
-To build the express app just cd into the chit-web directory and run
+To build the express app just cd into the web directory and run
 ```
 npm run build
 ```